 Students shared their chosen celebrity and object and we created word banks on the board.
 I encouraged the addition, or building of words to include alliteration, onomatopoeia, assonance, create similes, by identifying which words had ‘crossover’ – those terms that applied to more than one object.
 These word hoards are useful in students developing a lexical chain in their writing, a way of sustaining an idea, a cohesive motif, throughout a story.

 We went back to the Model for Short Story Genre to develop other important elements, creating alternate options.
 For example, the setting is the opposite for where your celebrity would typically be found.
 So, if you had thought of Lady Ga Ga (masks), she could be found centre stage at night – perhaps your new character would be in the audience of a daytime soap opera.
 These shifts force the writer into a less obvious fictionalised story.

-As a rule, students are free to write in their journals without ever sharing a completed work unless they choose too.
+As a rule, students are free to write in their journals without ever sharing a completed work unless it is their choice.
 I’m hoping I might share one or two finished stories at a later date.